Alan Melville

-Alan Melville (19 May 1910 – 18 April 1983) was a South African cricketer who played in 11 Tests from 1938 to 1949.
+Alan Melville (19 May 1910 – 18 April 1983) was a South African cricketer who played in 11 Test matches from 1938 to 1949.
 He was born in Carnarvon, Northern Cape, South Africa and died at Sabie, Transvaal.

 Early life and cricket career

 Melville was a right-handed middle-order batsman sometimes used as an opener and a right-arm leg-break and googly bowler who later switched to off-breaks.
 Educated at Michaelhouse, he was still a schoolboy when he appeared first for Natal in 1928–29.
 In his first first-class game, he took five Transvaal wickets for 71 runs in the second innings.
 His second match was a trial for the 1929 South African tour to England and he scored 123, putting on 283 for the second Natal wicket with Jack Siedle; he also took four more wickets in the game.
 After this performance, his father was approached to discuss a place in the touring team for him, but it was decided that he would continue with his studies with the aim of going to Oxford University later in 1929.

 Before he went to Oxford, Melville was involved in a car accident in which he fractured three vertebrae; he appeared to have made a full recovery and was able to take his place at Oxford in the autumn of 1929.